This is a guest post by Michelle Visser.

 Instead, maple syrup is loaded with things like minerals (potassium, calcium, magnesium, manganese, zinc, and phosphorus) and polyphenols, which encourage brain health and deter diabetes.

 It also has miraculous compounds – like one called “quebecol,” an anti-inflammatory and anti-carcinogen found nowhere else in nature.
 In fact, I devote an entire chapter in Sweet Maple to the fascinating science behind the syrup.

 You can enjoy the health benefits of natural fiber, prebiotics, and antioxidants when you add real maple syrup to your baking (more about that in a minute).

-In contrast, refined sugar is highly processed, filtered, and whitened — using chemicals (um, no thank you).
+In contrast, refined sugar is highly processed, filtering out trace minerals and leaving only the sucrose (no thank you).